strenkml/auto-yt/README.md

-# auto-youtube-dl
+# autoYT
-Manages Youtube-dl downloads so that your content stays uo to date
+Manages Youtube-dl downloads so that your content stays up to date